What Is Project Controls in Offshore Projects?

 Project Controls Is the Bridge Between Bid and Execution

-Every offshore project begins with a business case:
+Every offshore project begins with a commercial and operational model.

 The Four Core Pillars of Offshore Project Controls